 The answer guides to these creativity and imagination questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
-They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
+They’re included in our Mastering the Medical School Interview Guide which you’ll get when you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

-This is an example of a more abstract, and less process-driven, creative interview question, and as such it requires a slightly different process.
+This is an example of a more abstract, and less process-driven, creative interview question.
+As such, it requires a slightly different process.
 You should take a moment to think up a balanced argument, which reflects both sides of the situation.
 You can’t be black and white about such a complex and subjective issue.

 Arguments for: Inhibition, in the sense of keeping yourself out of dangerous situations, is an evolutionary instinct to promote self-preservation.
 It modulates your relationships with other people and it gives you a social conscience.